-6. to define the term apoptosis and discuss the clinicopathological significance 7. to name the steps in apoptosis and the controling factors 1 8. to differentiate apoptosis from necrosis 1 2010-3/PATH-SBM-1/06 Tuberculosis 1. to describe the pathogenesis of tuberculosis 2. to understand the concepts of primary and postprimary tuberculosis Pathology Lectures 3. to describe the complications of the tuberculosis 1 4. to explain pathological basis of the clinical effects 1 2010-3/PATH-SBM-1/07 Disorders of Growth and differentiation 1. to outline the ways in which different cell types react to increased work demand and chronic irritation.
-2. to describe in detail the process of hypertrophy, hyperplasia, atrophy and metaplasia, and the pathology of these processes.
-Pathology Lectures + Museum Class 3. to give examples and also to state the clinico pathological effects of the processes mentioned above.
-2010-3/PATH-SBM-1/08 Thrombosis 1. to list the main factors which predispose to thrombosis.
-2. to describe in detail the pathogenesis and sequelae of thrombosis in different types of blood vessels and the heart, and the fate of thrombi Pathology Lectures + Museum class 3. to mention the clinicopathological features of thrombosis in the different types of blood vessels.
-2010-3/PATH-SBM-1/09 Embolism 1. to define the process of embolism.
+5. to define the term reperfusion injury and describe the process 6. to define the term apoptosis and discuss the clinicopathological significance 7. to name the steps in apoptosis and the controling factors 8. to differentiate apoptosis from necrosis 2011-3/PATH-SBM-1/06 Tuberculosis 1. to describe the pathogenesis of tuberculosis 2. to understand the concepts of primary and postprimary tuberculosis 2h Pathology Lectures (2h) 3. to describe the complications of the tuberculosis , , 4. to explain pathological basis of the clinical effects 2011-3/PATH-SBM-1/07 Disorders of Growth and differentiation 1. to outline the ways in which different cell types react to increased work demand and chronic irritation. .
+(21) 2. to describe in detail the process of hypertrophy, hyperplasia, atrophy and metaplasia, and the pathology of these processes.
+5h Pathology Lectures (3h) + Museum Class - (2h) 3. to give examples and also to state the clinico pathological effects of the processes mentioned above.
+(211) 2011-3/PATH-SBM-1/08 Thrombosis 1. to list the main factors which predispose to thrombosis.
+2. to describe in detail the pathogenesis and sequelae of thrombosis in different types of blood vessels and the heart, and the fate of thrombi 3h Pathology Lectures (2h) + Museum class 3. to mention the clinicopathological features of thrombosis in the different types of blood vessels.
+(1h) 2011-3/PATH-SBM-1/09 Embolism 1. to define the process of embolism.
 2. to describe in detail formation of different types of emboli and describe the outcome of the different types of embolism including the clinicopathological effects.
-Pathology Lectures + Practical 2010-3/PATH-SBM-1/10 ongestion, oedema and infarction 1. to describe the effects in tissue, when the vascular blood supply alters, and the venous return is hampered.
-Lectures + 2. to define the processes hyperaemia(active and passive), oedema and infarction Pathology Museum class 3. to describe in detail the pathogenesis of these processes.]
+4h Pathology Lectures (2h) + Practical (2h) 2011-3/PATH-SBM-1/10 Congestion, oedema and infarction 1. to describe the effects in tissue, when the vascular blood supply alters, and the venous return is hampered.
+Lectures (4h) + Museum class 2. to define the processes hyperaemia(active and passive), oedema and infarction 5h Pathology (1h) 3. to describe in detail the pathogenesis of these processes.
 4. to list the processes that injure lymphatics and the clinicopathological outcome due to injured lymphatics.
-2010-3/PATH-SBM-1/11 Amyloidosis 1. to define the process of amyloidosis.
-Lasturas & Carr 2. to describe in detail the pathogenesis, types and clinical effects and methods of diagnosis of of amyloidosis.
-Pathology discussions
+2011-3/PATH-SBM-1/11 Amyloidosis 1. to define the process of amyloidosis.
+2h Pathology Lectures & Case